ohiosveryown/vibes-www/README.md

-# proportional.design
+# nuxt-gsap-template

-> Proportional.design is a web presence for a studio building wood furniture and functional objects.
+> A boilerplate for nuxt and gsap based projects.